kubernetes/kubernetes/docs/design/admission_control_resource_quota.md

 its encouraged to actually impose a cap on the total number of individual quotas that are tracked in the **Namespace** to 1 by explicitly capping it in **ResourceQuota** document.

-## kube-apiserver
+## lmktfy-apiserver

 The server is updated to be aware of **ResourceQuota** objects.

-The quota is only enforced if the kube-apiserver is started as follows:
+The quota is only enforced if the lmktfy-apiserver is started as follows:

 ```
-$ kube-apiserver -admission_control=ResourceQuota
+$ lmktfy-apiserver -admission_control=ResourceQuota
 ```

-## kube-controller-manager
+## lmktfy-controller-manager

 A new controller is defined that runs a synch loop to calculate quota usage across the namespace.